braindead-cc/bcc/README.md

 - *portable*: this toolchain is written in C, and as we all know, no platform is complete unless it has a fully-functional C compiler.
-- *fast to build*: The entire toolchain builds in less than a minute on sub-optimal hardware. <sub>3</sub>
+- *fast to build*: The entire toolchain builds in less than a second. <sub>3</sub>
 - *small*: the toolchain is about 1,500 lines of code total (including the Makefile and test script).
-The resulting binary is less than 45k.
+The resulting binary is just 23k in size.

 <!-- TODO: add more marketing blurbs here -->